Climate of Mars: Polar caps

 Both polar caps are currently accumulating, confirming predicted Milankovich cycling on timescales of ~400,000 and ~4,000,000 years.
 Soundings by the Mars Reconnaissance Orbiter SHARAD indicate total cap growth of ~0.24 km3/year.
-Of this, 92%, or ~0.86 mm/year, is going to the north, as Mars' offset Hadley circulation acts as a nonlinear pump of volatiles northward.
+Of this, 92%, or ~0.86 mm/year, is going to the north, as Mars's offset Hadley circulation acts as a nonlinear pump of volatiles northward.

 Solar wind

 Mars lost most of its magnetic field about four billion years ago.
 As a result, solar wind and cosmic radiation interacts directly with the Martian ionosphere.
 This keeps the atmosphere thinner than it would otherwise be by solar wind action constantly stripping away atoms from the outer atmospheric layer.
 Most of the historical atmospheric loss on Mars can be traced back to this solar wind effect.
 Current theory posits a weakening solar wind and thus today's atmosphere stripping effects are much less than those in the past when the solar wind was stronger.